 Bright Side by Kim Holden

 Kate’s life has been anything but typical.
 She’s endured hardship and tragedy but throughout it all remains happy and optimistic.
 Kate doesn’t believe in love and doesn’t expect to fall in love with Keller when she goes to school in Sand Diego.
-Both have secrets and when they’re revealed, they may heal or reveal.
-May contain mature content.
+Both have secrets and when they’re revealed, they may heal or reveal. *THIS BOOK CONTAINS MATURE CONTENT AND LANGUAGE.*

 Flat Out Love by Jessica Park